4 Case study: ER injuries

 Note that creating the summary reactive isn’t strictly necessary here, as it’s only used by a single reactive consumer.
 But it’s good practice to keep computing and plotting separate as it makes the flow of the app easier to understand, and will make it easier to generalise in the future.

 A screenshot of the resulting app is shown in Figure 4.3.
-You can find the source code at https://github.com/hadley/mastering-shiny/tree/master/neiss/prototype.R and try out a live version of the app at https://hadley.shinyapps.io/ms-prototype/.
+You can find the source code at https://github.com/hadley/mastering-shiny/tree/main/neiss/prototype.R and try out a live version of the app at https://hadley.shinyapps.io/ms-prototype/.

 First prototype of NEISS exploration app